Tserieskinda/Sfs-System-Editor/README.md

 ## How to use Online-
 1) Go to the website https://tserieskinda.github.io/Sfs-System-Editor/

-If you're on mobile/weak device, sometimes you have to wait a bit(a minute at maximum) after uploading the zip, then there will be a small lag spike lasting 10~ seconds depending on device, this means the assets are being compiled, after this  the program will run smooth again.
-Even then, if you are lagging, turn off some of the post prpcessing/rendering from the environments icon (Globe icon)
+If you're on mobile/weak device You might have to wait a bit more.
 # Create a new system-
 Select a system centre, you can choose from the many presets available from the zip.
 Add body- allows you to add a body orbiting whatever you just selected